w3c/PWETF/TPACDiversityFundProposalComms.md

 ### Follow up email

-Dear all,
+Dear Chairs,

-This is a just a reminder that there’s still time to apply to the Inclusion Fund and the TPAC Fellows honorarium for TPAC 2021.
+This is a just a reminder that there’s still time to apply to the TPAC 2021 Inclusion Fund .

 We’d really appreciate it if you could share the links with your teams, your friends that are concerned with TPAC participation, on your social networks, enterprise networks, at virtual meet-ups, etc. Also consider encouraging someone directly if you think W3C could benefit from their attendance at TPAC.